Internet by County

 CHECK YOUR COUNTY FOR ITS SERVICE STATUS

 We are expanding and improving our network every day, tower by tower, county by county.
 To check our progress in your area, simply scroll down and find the button with your county, then click to expand for a more in-depth look.
-While we try to keep all of our project and status information up to date, please note that our service is constantly evolving and that the info contained here may not reflect the most recent changes.
+While we try to keep all of our project and status information up to date, please note that our service is constantly evolving and that we cannot guarantee that the info contained here will reflect all of the most recent changes.

 Please call our main office at 434-263-6363 to check your address for service, or go to our Service page to submit your information if you have not already done so.

 Our LTE system has plans ranging from 10 Mbps to 50 Mbps starting at $34.95 with true unlimited, non-throttled internet.

 Our WIFI plans are 2 Mbps to 15 Mbps.

 Overall Status: SCS Broadband currently serves from Afton to Greenwood areas of Albemarle County with our wireless services.
 These areas include the Route 29 corridor.

 Current Status: Our high speed LTE service will begin on August 15th as we complete the upgrade of our equipment for the Heards Mountain tower site.

 Future Plans: We are working with other organizations to expand services into the western portion of Albemarle County, including Crozet.